Karim Alrawi: North American plays

 His play Sarajevo about the Bosnian war was given a workshop production at MBT and the Shenandoah Arts Theatre.
 The play Sugar Candy was given a staged reading at Mixed Blood Theatre in Minneapolis.

 Patagonia a play about torture and resistance was first performed by Ruby Slippers Theatre in Vancouver, Canada.
 Across The Morne a play for two actors and dogs, set in Newfoundland, was given a staged reading at the Playwrights' Theatre Centre, Vancouver, Canada.

-Deep Cut, a play set on the American Gulf Islands about cultural conflict and political and personal expediency, was staged at La MaMa ETC in New York as well as by Golden Thread Theatre in San Francisco and Washington, DC.
+Deep Cut, a play set on the American Gulf Islands about cultural conflict and political and personal expediency, was staged at La MaMa ETC in New York as well as by Golden Thread Productions Theatre in San Francisco and later in Washington, DC.

+Golden Thread Theatre also produced Alrawi's children's play The Girl Who Lost her Smile, touring the production for almost two years.

 Children's fiction

 Alrawi has written two children's picture books: The Girl Who Lost Her Smile and The Mouse Who Saved Egypt.

 The Girl Who Lost Her Smile was winner of Parents Magazine Gold Award 2002 and was a finalist for the Kentucky Bluegrass Book Award (Kentucky Students' Choice) 2002.
 It was staged and performed as a children's play in the UK by Tutti Frutti Theatre and York Theatre Royal, and in the United States by Golden Thread Theatre.

 His picture book The Mouse Who Saved Egypt was listed for the People's Prize in the UK.

 He also authored a children's literary cookbook: Arab Fairytale Feast that was shortlisted for the Forest of Reading Children's Books Awards, 2023.